The Impact of PCOS on Fertility

 • What is Polycystic Ovary Syndrome (PCOS)?

 PCOS is a hormonal disorder that affects women of reproductive age.
-It is characterized by enlarged ovaries containing small cysts, and it can cause various such as irregular periods, hormonal imbalances, and fertility issues.
+It is characterized by enlarged ovaries containing small cysts, and it can cause various symptoms such as irregular periods, hormonal imbalances, and fertility issues.

 • How does PCOS impact fertility?